Medication caused head and brain zaps description:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including head and brain zaps medications.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Head And Brain Zaps Caused By Medication.